suromark/autolapse/README.md

 - Make sure that the script recam.sh runs without requiring the sudo password.

 ## Hints, notes
+- Octoprint 1.4 has changed the JSON output, rendering the previous Regexp used to extract the filename and progress invalid.
+Pick the right patterns for your Octoprint from the comments at the beginning of the ma_autolapse.sh file.
 - Running the Raspberry off a USB SSD drive is highly recommended over using a microSD card, both for speed and durability.
 - For best results, set the raspberry camera to fixed exposure and fixed white balance.
 This is accessible through the file /boot/octopi.txt
 - My config line for the camera options reads like this: